robric/wiki-contrail-controller/Kubernetes.md

 Services in isolated namespaces are also not reachable to pods in other namespaces.

-If it is desirable that services remain reachable to other namespaces, service isolation can be disabled by the following annotation on the namespace:
+If it is desirable that services remain reachable to other namespaces, service isolation can be disabled by the following additional annotation on the namespace:

 'opencontrail.org/isolation.service' : 'false'